Entry Level HVAC Jobs a Way Into Essential Worker Status

 There exists a major shortage of skilled workers in almost every skilled trade, and employers within the HVAC industry simply cannot fill their open positions fast enough.
 Total workforce demand for Heating, Ventilation and Air Condition technicians is expected to grow by over 34,000 technicians between 2019 and 2029.1 Skilled trades advocate Mike Rowe discussed the skills gap with PBS news hour recently, which helped shed light on just how much demand there is for a skilled trade like HVAC technician.

-Training Options for Entry Level HVAC Jobs
+Training for an Entry Level HVAC Job

-“HVAC programs in the U.S. and Canada are seeking new students, from recent high school graduates to veteran or second-career adults,” confirms HVACR WDF Executive Director Kari M. Arfstrom.
+“HVAC programs in the U.S. and Canada are seeking new students, from recent high school graduates to veterans or second-career adults,” confirms HVACR WDF Executive Director Kari M. Arfstrom.
 “New employees can be assured of a job that cannot be off-shored, is high-tech and offers better-than-average pay.”

 Lincoln Tech was founded in 1946, and has been providing HVAC technical training since the day it opened.
 Tens of thousands of successful HVAC technicians learned their skills at Lincoln Tech over those many years, and you too can build the skills needed for an excellent career in a profession that simply can’t be outsourced.

 1 National Center for O*NET Development.
 49-9021.00 - Heating, Air Conditioning, and Refrigeration Mechanics and Installers.
 O*NET OnLine.
 Retrieved April 12, 2021, from https://www.onetonline.org/link/summary/49-9021.00

 2 Available on the Internet at https://www.escogroup.org/hvac/ Accessed on 4/12/2021.